.jpg)

 The Bedfordshire Regiment - 1st & 2nd Battalions

-Here are some army service numbers and corresponding joining dates for the regular, 1st and 2nd Battalions of the Bedfordshire Regiment.
+Here is a sample series of regimental numbers and corresponding joining dates for the regular 1st and 2nd Battalions of the Bedfordshire Regiment.
+Use these numbers and dates as a guide to plot your own ancestor's joining date.

 19 joined on 7th September 1881